 The second statement probably troubles people more: Whoever lives and believes in Jesus shall never die.
-I have understood that Jesus prefers call death "sleep" and reserve the word "death" for the state of the eternally lost.
-So I understood he meant the one who lives and believes in Jesus will not be found guilty at the great judgement.
+It probably sounds absurd to unbelievers when they hear it at funerals.
+It is clear that Jesus preferred to call death "sleep" and reserve the word "death" for the state of the eternally lost.
+An example occurs in the early verses of this chapter, when he said that Lazarus was asleep and then had to explain to his disciples that he meant he had died.
+We understand he reserved the term "dead" for being found guilty in the Judgement.
+So the one who lives and believes in Jesus will not be found guilty at the great judgement.

-I checked the Greek on this passage and was amazed by what I found.
+However it is clearer than that.
+I checked the Greek of this passage and was amazed by what I found.
 There is no need for inference at all.
 My literal translation of the Greek is: